input-output-hk/cardano-diagnosis-program/README.md

 - [ ] Create test cases
 - [ ] Use regex to catch errors more nicely
 - [ ] (Maybe) use better format for knowledge base
+- [ ] Create solution folder with list of solutions, when diagnosted, it reads the file and write it to somefile to provide solution